sfvicente/RestApiBestPractices/Docs/Sorting.md

 <br><br>

-### Always allow sorting to be combined with the filtering mechanism.
+### Always allow sorting to be combined with the filtering mechanism

 // TODO: add description